mbergal/resume/bin/Resume.markdown

 Implemented shared between projects library of components to codify best practices (for front-end as well as for back-end).

 Made efforts to introduce policies regarding code sharing and continuous integration/deployment.

+####Operations and support

+Implemented automatic error detection and notification system, so operations team is aware of problems before customers or customer customers call in with complaints

 ####Education and training